Bryan Kohberger claims DNA from three other men found at scene of Idaho murders

 In the latest court filing, the accused killer’s legal team accused prosecutors of “hiding its entire case” from the defendant by trying to keep its method of “genetic genealogy investigation” secret.

-“There is no connection between Mr. Kohberger and the victims,” the filing, titled Objection to State’s Motion for Protective Order, states.
+“There is no connection between Mr. Kohberger and the victims,” states the filing titled Objection to State’s Motion for Protective Order.

 “There is no explanation for the total lack of DNA evidence from the victims in Mr Kohberger’s apartment, office, home, or vehicle.”